-- 1 To use the screen menu editing feature, select (enable) the Enable screen menu editing setting (Figure 8.30). - 2 Remove infrequently used screens by dragging them from the NVIDIA screen menu to the list box shown below the check box. - The example in Figure 8.30 shows the Refresh Rate Overrides and Temperature Settings pages temporarily removed from the NVIDIA menu. - 3 To restore the menu options back to the NVIDIA menu, drag them back to the menu, or click Restore Default. - 4 To return to normal navigation mode, clear the Enable screen menu editing check box and click Apply.
+- 1 To use the screen menu editing feature, select the Enable screen menu editing check box and click Apply (Figure 8.36). - 2 Remove infrequently used screens by dragging them from the NVIDIA screen menu to the list box shown below the check box.

+The example in Figure 8.37 shows the Refresh Rate Overrides and Temperature Settings pages temporarily removed from the NVIDIA Display menu.

+- 3 To restore the menu options back to the NVIDIA menu, drag them back to the menu, or click Restore Default. - 4 To return to normal navigation mode, clear the Enable screen menu editing check box and click Apply.